MichaelWarmke/leet/src/main/java/warmke/mike/leet/algos.md

 this is a stable sort in that elements that are equal are not moved around by this search

+### QuickSort

+#### Time Complexity Average O(nlogn)  Worst O(n^2)

+a pivot is selected, then the array it sorted until 3 conditions are true all element to the right are larger than the pivot all element to the left are less than the pivot correct position in final sorted array

+choose a 'random' pivot in the array, and move it to the end two pointers one starting at right and the other starting at the left l,r

+l finds first number larger than pivot r finds first number less than pivot

+those values are then swapped

+continue this until r < l

+then swap l with pivot

+when selecting the pivot we want the value to be as close to the median as possible \
+so than we can as close to the infinite series of 1/2n n = 1..INF

+median of three i = 0, size /2, size -1 are taken and the middle of those three are the pivot

 # Insert

     hashmap O(1) worst O(n)